Chapter 01

 So where does the force come from?

-If the bodies are just phase vortices on a 2D screen, "gravity" can't be a fundamental tug between them.
+If the bodies are phase vortices on a 2D screen, "gravity" cannot be a fundamental tug between them.
 In OPH it is a geometric pressure on the screen that the bulk readout reinterprets as a Newtonian force.

 Each vortex carries a winding number (mass-charge √m).
 Around a vortex the phase field θ(x) winds, and gradients of θ store action density.
-Two nearby vortices distort each other's phase patches; the patch-net's mismatch functional ΦN can only be driven to zero if the vortices drift in a very specific way — the way that cancels the leftover gradient energy in the overlap region.
+Two nearby vortices distort each other's phase patches.
+The patch-net mismatch functional ΦN can only be driven to zero if the vortices drift in a very specific way: the way that cancels the leftover gradient energy in the overlap region.
 Working that condition out on the lattice and taking the continuum limit gives, exactly:

-Apples falling, planets orbiting, LIGO chirps — all the bulk readout of vortices on the screen rearranging to keep Φ_N = 0.
+Apples falling, planets orbiting, LIGO chirps.
+All of it is the bulk readout of vortices on the screen rearranging to keep Φ_N = 0.

 Phase consistency on the 2D lattice.
-No force carrier, no graviton needed at this level — gravity is the shadow of consensus.
+No force carrier and no graviton needed at this level.
+Gravity is the shadow of consensus.

-Log potential on the screen + one holographic radial dimension = inverse-square in the bulk.
+Log potential on the screen plus one holographic radial dimension equals inverse-square in the bulk.
 The exponent is dimensional, not dynamical.

 The same √m winding number sets both the kinetic term (inertia) and the phase-tension coupling (weight).
 Equivalence principle, for free.

-Full derivation — vortex action, lattice ΦN minimisation, and the radial lift to 1/r² — is on the technical page.
+Full derivation (vortex action, lattice ΦN minimisation, and the radial lift to 1/r²) is on the technical page.
+Several sub-derivations are work in progress.

 FAQ